 The Esplanade can be reached via the A90 turn-off to Harbour Road.

 Fraserburgh Bay is a 2.5-mile (4.02 km) inlet of the North Sea on the Buchan coast that has golden sand beaches and is a popular location for water sports.

 Cruden Bay.
 Address: AB42 0NN.
 Head north from Aberdeen by car via the A90.

 Cruden Bay is a firm favourite with tourists thanks to its white sand beaches, crystal clear sea, and quaint fishing harbour.
-There is a golf club, an ancient castle, and steep cliffs with nesting puffins nearby.
+There’s a golf club, an ancient castle, and cliffs with nesting puffins nearby.